Big Show: Early life

 Wight played basketball and American football in high school at W. Wyman King Academy in Batesburg-Leesville, South Carolina.
 He was a standout center for the basketball team and a tight end for the football team.
 He quit football after his freshman year because of disputes with the coach.
 He continued to support the team by joining the cheerleading squad as a sophomore, partly from spite.
 He later called it "the greatest experience of my life...
 Everybody else was riding a bus with sweaty equipment, and I'm in a van with seven cheerleaders who are all learning about life".
 The van was driven by "a mom who was deaf in her right ear and chain-smoked".

 After leaving high school, Wight attended Northern Oklahoma Junior College in Tonkawa, Oklahoma, where his basketball averages of 14 points and 6.5 rebounds earned him all-conference honors and helped the team win the Western Division of the Oklahoma Bi-State Conference.
 He went on to attend Wichita State University, where in 1991-1992 he played for the Wichita State Shockers.
 Wight subsequently attended Southern Illinois University Edwardsville from 1992 to 1993, where he was a member of the National Collegiate Athletic Association (NCAA) Division II Cougars basketball team and scored 39 points for the Cougars in limited action; he joined the Xi Beta chapter of Tau Kappa Epsilon fraternity at Southern Illinois University-Edwardsville.
+He left SIU without a degree.

-After graduating, Wight worked various jobs including bouncing, bounty hunting, and answering phone calls.
+After leaving college, Wight worked various jobs including bouncing, bounty hunting, and answering phone calls.